 Since moving to Cambridge, England this last year, we’ve missed the mountains of Southern California.
 We’ve been using our travel to fill our hiking void, and there seemed no better place to go than Southern France in the spring.
-The two main hikes out of Cassis were exactly what we were looking for; you couldn’t ask for brighter waters than the inlets of Massif des Calanques or a better view than the top of Cap Canaille.
+The two main hikes out of Cassis were exactly what we were looking for; you couldn’t ask for brighter waters than the inlets of Les Calanques or a better view than the top of Cap Canaille.

 This hike in Parc National des Calanques starts from the western edge of Cassis, and takes you up and down through limestone cliffs to the first three of the nine inlets of the Massif des Calanques: Port-Miou, Port Pin, and En-Vau.

 This is more than a walk in the park, but we saw plenty of kids on the trail.
 You’ll want to make sure you have comfortable shoes and enough water as it’s about 1.5 hours each way at a moderate pace.